uviclibraries/qualcoder/activities-coding.md

 <img src="images/Windows/CodingHeirarchy.png" alt="hierarchy chart" style="width:800px; margin-left:10px;">
   - **Note**: In QualCoder, categories and codes are separate elements.
 Codes can be assigned to categories, but they cannot be converted into categories or organized in a parent–child hierarchy like in NVivo.

-9. Now continue reading through the document and apply categories and codes to additional sections of text (following **Step 6 - 8**).
+9. Now continue reading through the document and apply categories and codes to the rest of text (following **Step 6 - 8**).
 Do the same for the other pdf.